jeffpar/pcjs.v1/devices/pc/machine/5170/README.md

 IBM PC AT (Model 5170) Machines
 ---

-All our IBM PC AT (Model 5170) configurations are located here, including:
+Our IBM PC AT 5170 configurations include:

 * [IBM PC AT with MDA Display](/devices/pc/machine/5170/mda/)
 * [IBM PC AT with CGA Display](/devices/pc/machine/5170/cga/)
 * [IBM PC AT with EGA Display](/devices/pc/machine/5170/ega/)
 * [IBM PC AT with VGA Display](/devices/pc/machine/5170/vga/)

-The IBM PC AT 5170 came in several different models over a 3-year period, as summarized below.
+The IBM PC AT 5170 came in a variety of its own models over a three-year period.

 ### 5170 Models 68 and 99